nihonjinrxs/loyno-faculty-site/teaching/cosc-a319/2020f/assignments/assignment-5.md

 To work with individual bits, you'll need to take a byte and bit-shift or bit-mask it to get the specific bit you're looking for.
-For example, you to get the third bit from the left in `0x6d = 109 = 0b01101101`, you would could do this by:
+For example, you to get the third bit from the left in `0x6d = 109 = 0b01101101`, you could do this by:

 1. Create a bit mask having all zeros except the bit place you wish to extract, and a one in that bit position.
 For this example, that would